Jean Batten: Flight training

 Batten earned her pilot's A licence on 5 December 1930.
-It had been a relatively protracted process; although only three hours of solo flying were required to qualify for the A licence, Batten could only accumulate the flying time in dribs and drabs.
+It had been a relatively protracted process; although only three hours of solo flying were required to qualify for the A licence, Batten could only accumulate the flying time in small amounts.
 Limited funds prevented extensive flying time and she only flew short flights two or three times a week.
 It was at this time that her father discovered the true purpose of the trip to England and, angered by the deception, ceased paying her allowance.
 Despite this, Batten was still determined to beat Johnson's England to Australia record but short of funds, in January 1931 she left with her mother for New Zealand.
 She hoped that family there would help fund her venture.

 On the voyage to New Zealand, Batten met a fellow New Zealander, Flying Officer Fred Truman who was serving with the Royal Air Force (RAF) in British India and going home on leave.
-Closely chaperoned by her mother, the two struck up a friendship.
+The two struck up a friendship.
 Back in New Zealand, Batten reestablished a relationship with her father, whose anger at being deceived had eased by this time.
 He began to support her in her flying endeavours, paying for her to take lessons in navigation.
 Batten resumed flight training, joining the Auckland Aero Club, based at Māngere, and soon secured her New Zealand A pilot's licence.
 Her friendship with Truman had grown and he fostered hopes of a relationship.
 He also flew with Batten at the Auckland Aero Club but this soon ended when he had to rejoin his squadron.